Electives at medical school

 What is an elective?

 An elective is a period spent away from your medical school, often abroad.
 Many students say it's one of their most memorable experiences.
-The timing of the elective and how long it lasts depends on your medical school, but they are normally for 6-12 weeks during your clinical studies.
+The timing of the elective and how long it lasts depends on your medical school, but they are normally for 6-12 weeks.

 Choosing what to do

-The elective is an opportunity to find out more about yourself and what you want to do in the future.
-It can allow you to explore a particular area of medicine or something different, such as research or teaching.
+Making decisions is an important part of being a doctor so choosing your elective is a good opportunity to test yourself.
+Your elective gives you the chance to find out more about yourself and what you want to do in the future.
+It allows you to explore a particular area of medicine or something different, such as research or teaching.

 You can choose from a wide range of experiences.
 You may want to: